-Some of this negative impact could be offset by the acceleration of segmented advertising on linear TV and digital video inventory.
-Although a common use case is to narrowly target specific groups of consumers, efforts to find audiences not otherwise reached through traditional ad-supported TV will help support marketers who continue to rely on reach and frequency marketing goals.
+Some of this negative impact could be offset by the availability of addressable advertising on the digital video inventory.
+Although a common use case for addressable advertising is to narrowly target specific groups of consumers via satellite or cable-based distribution platforms, efforts to find audiences not otherwise reached through traditional ad-supported TV will help support marketers who continue to rely on reach and frequency marketing goals.